mandolyte/fo-experiments/README.md

 }
 ```

-*Observation* This worked well and could easily be extended to provide other search methods as well.
-There a number of search algorithms in the source repo and they could implemented as other methods on this same `Comparator` type.
+*Observation* This worked well and I easily extended this to provide other search methods as well.
+There a number of search algorithms in the source repo and I implemented these:
+- Binary Search
+- Linear Search
+- Ternary Search